Runtime / Garbage Collector Settings

 Immix GC

-The Immix GC uses the two variables shown above as well as the following variable.
+The Immix GC uses the three variables shown above as well as the following variable.

 • GC_STATS_FILE (set to the file name)